-However, there is another form of mindfulness called open-monitoring meditation in which your brain is allowed to wander.
-As you become aware of these thoughts, follow them with curiosity.
+However, there is another form of mindfulness called open-monitoring meditation.
+In this meditation your brain is allowed to wander and as you become aware of these thoughts, follow them with curiosity.

 A recent study indicated an increase in divergent/ creative thinking during open-monitoring meditation.
 Visit this link to follow the steps of open-monitoring mindfulness: https://chopra.com/articles/mindfulness-and-creativity-do-they-mix.

-After your meditation session, take a moment to list all the ideas and thoughts that came to your mind.
+After your meditation session, take a moment to write down all the ideas and thoughts that came to your mind.
 Practice this process for a week and reflect on your ability to think creatively and problem solve.